MQuarles2012/Telehealth_Analysis/README.md

 ## Part III: Data Exploration & Visualizations

-### Basic Aggregation Stats
+### 1. Basic Aggregation Stats
 General first look at min, max, mean, and other common aggregates as applied to the medicare and medicaid data sets.

-### Creating Scalable Filter Functions
+### 2. Creating a Scalable Filter Function
 The medicare data set had a large number of variables.
 It was easier to manage if approached via filter.
 I created a custom filter function called quickfilter(), designed to filter any dataframe by specific value(s) in a column.
-It takes three argumnets: the name of the dataframe, the column to filter on (I defined all these as variables so I can just reference a shorter name), and the value or values to filter on.
+It takes three arguments: the name of the dataframe, the column to filter on (I defined all these as variables so I can just reference a shorter name), and the value or values to filter on.
 In this case I created a variable called "value" so I can change it easier.

 The result is a format that looks like this: